mystor/git-revise/docs/man.rst

 allowing it to be undone with ``git reset @{1}``.
 Unsuccessful :command:`git revise` commands will leave your repository largely unmodified.

-No marge commits may occur between the target commit and ``HEAD``, as rewriting them is not supported.
+No merge commits may occur between the target commit and ``HEAD``, as rewriting them is not supported.

 See :manpage:`git-rebase(1)` for more information on the implications of